 Speaking Rock Casino (defunct)

-Speaking Rock Casino was located in El Paso.
+Speaking Rock Casino was in El Paso.
 Owned by the Ysleta del Sur Pueblo tribe, the casino was in operation as a bona fide gambling facility from 1993 to 2002.

 It offered 1,500 slot machines, table games, poker, and bingo.
 Then, after state authorities shut the gambling down, the center offered sweepstakes games that were a pale shadow of the hall’s former glory.
 Even though revenues shrank to a fourth of their former levels, the building continued to offer some state residents opportunities to play for money.